Installing MySQL Installer adds a link to the Start menu under thegroup. Click , , , to reload the MySQL Installer GUI.

-If the MySQL Server is already installed, then the
+If the MySQL Server is already installed, then you must also

-Next, configure the Windows Service Details.
-This includes the service name, how the MySQL Server should be loaded at startup, and how the Windows Service for MySQL Server will be run.
+Next, configure the Windows Service details.
+This includes the service name, whether the MySQL Server should be loaded at startup, and how the Windows Service for MySQL Server is executed.

-When configuring Run Windows Services as ... using a Custom User, the custom user must have privileges to log on to Windows as a service.
-And the Next button will be disabled until this user is given these user rights.
+When configuring Run Windows Services as ... using a Custom User, the custom user must have privileges to log on to Microsoft Windows as a service.
+And the Next button will be disabled until this user is configured with these user rights.

 On Microsoft Windows 7, this is configured by loading the